Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Conclusion and discussion

 In this study, we revealed the day-to-day dynamics of the US domestic airline network from January 2019 to December 2021.
-To summarize, first, for the entire US domestic airline network, we could observe the network recovery process after a sudden change following the declaration of a national emergency on March 13, 2020.
+For the entire US domestic airline network, we could observe the network recovery process after a sudden change following the declaration of a national emergency on March 13, 2020.
 The number of nodes returned to its pre-pandemic level within a few months, while the number of edges finally returned around July 2021.
 However, we found that, even though the number of nodes and edges returned to pre-pandemic levels by July 2021, the network structure was still largely different from what it was pre-pandemic.
+Note that the identified structural changes cannot be captured by the traditional static network analysis alone.
 By analyzing the network changes for each of the 16 airlines, we further determined that the network dynamics varied greatly from airline to airline.
+Previous studies showed that the recovery speed of air transport varies depending on the countries \citep{gudmundsson2021forecasting,li2021spatiotemporal, sun2023data}, but our results further suggested that the network dynamics are greatly different depending on the airlines even in one country.
 Specifically, we found that all the FSCs, which suffered severe revenue loss, returned to their pre-pandemic structure within a few months after the national emergency was declared.
 In contrast, most of the RCs shifted to completely new networks during the pandemic, which may have contributed to reduced revenue losses.
 Furthermore, we also found that many of the LCCs made drastic changes in their network structure immediately after the national emergency was declared.
 At the same time, LCCs were characterized by more pronounced differences between airlines: Southwest in particular was the only one of the 16 airlines to expand its network despite its large revenue losses.
+Finally, we further explored the recovery process based on the link prediction.
+We found that the flights connecting airports that are more central and share more common neighbors, and those connecting airports with larger degrees tend to recover earlier for most of the airlines.
+We also found that Endeavor, which had the smallest revenue loss, had a unique recovery strategy.